Frequently Asked Questions

 All riders are encouraged to gather at the start area by 6:30 A.M. and participate in the Opening Ceremonies.

-For safety reasons, riders are encouraged to “self sort” by riding speed, with the faster riders going out first – please note that we will have competitive national-level bike riders who can average 25+ mph participating, and many very strong riders who will average 20+mph for the entire route, so self sort accordingly.
+For safety reasons, riders are encouraged to “self sort” by riding speed, regardless of their distance groupings, with the faster riders going out first – please note that we will have competitive national-level bike riders who can average 25+ mph participating, and many very strong riders who will average 20+mph for the entire route, so self sort accordingly.

 Apart from that, it doesn't matter where you start.
 However, to allow as little interference as possible, we encourage beginner and slower riders to line up at the back of the start.
 With this you will be able to ride your own pace unobstructed.

-Opening Ceremonies: After the singing of the National Anthem, our Grand Marshall will open the event with a brief speech and a ceremonial lap around the Green prior to the official start.
+Opening Ceremonies: After the singing of the National Anthem, our Grand Marshal will open the event with a brief speech and a ceremonial lap around the Green prior to the official start.

 Are the roads closed for traffic?